bashbaug/OpenCLPapers/OpenCLOnLinux.md

 ![Installable Client Driver Diagram](./images/OpenCL-ICDs.png)

-Note that because the application links against the ICD loader, the *Installable Client Driver* method allows an application to target many different OpenCL implementations, including those that were not even available when the application was developed.
+Note that because the application links against the ICD loader, the *Installable Client Driver* method allows an application to target many different OpenCL implementations, including those that were unavailable when the application was developed.

 OpenCL implementations do not need to support the *Installable Client Driver* interfaces to be conformant.
 Instead, the *Installable Client Driver* interface is described by the extension `cl_khr_icd`.